Rebecca Firth

 Bio

-Before stepping into the role of Interim Executive Director in 2023, Rebecca served as HOT’s Senior Director of Strategy & Program.
+Before stepping into the role of Executive Director, Rebecca served as Interim Executive Director and Senior Director of Strategy & Program.
 In that role, Rebecca managed HOT’s Community, Partnerships, and Communications activities, and oversaw HOT’s global expansion into four Regional Open Mapping Hubs (Asia Pacific, Eastern & Southern Africa, West & Northern Africa, Latin America & Caribbean).
 She has worked to improve HOT’s capabilities to provide longer-term capacity building for OpenStreetMap communities through training and microgrants, grow OpenStreetMap use amongst NGOs and other partners, and share HOT’s message globally with new volunteers and partners.
-Rebecca also led HOT’s Audacious Project application in 2020, delivering HOT’s TED Talk.
+Rebecca also led HOT’s Audacious Project application in 2020, including delivering a TED Talk.

-Rebecca joined HOT from working in digital and innovation consulting at a global management consulting firm.
-Rebecca holds Bachelor’s and Master’s degrees in Geography from the University of Cambridge UK, where she focused on international development.
-Working with HOT brings her interests in geography, international development and digital together.
-Rebecca has lived & worked in Borneo, Japan, Colombia, and Peru, focusing on public health, education, disaster reduction, and organizational operations.
+Rebecca joined HOT in 2016 after working in digital and innovation consulting at Accenture.
+She holds Bachelor’s and Master’s degrees in Geography from the University of Cambridge UK, where she focused on international development.
+She has lived and worked in Borneo, Japan, Colombia, and Peru, focusing on public health, education, disaster reduction, and organizational operations.
+Rebecca currently resides in London, UK.

 Posts